Soergel Bimodules, the Steenrod Algebra and Triply Graded Link homology: Introduction

-We will show that the terms of the complex $F(\tilde{\sigma})$ are free $R$-modules which can in fact be defined over the ground ring $\Z$, and can be canonically identified with the cohomology of a complex $\mathcal{F}(\tilde{\sigma}_\bullet)$ of topological spaces (up to degree shifts induced by vector bundles).
+where we recall that $R$ is a polynomial algebra of a finite number of variables.
+We observe that the terms of the complex $F_\bullet(\tilde{\sigma})$ are free $R$-modules which can in fact be defined over the ground ring $\Z[\frac{1}{2}]$, the integers with $2$ being inverted, and can be canonically identified with the singular cohomology (with $\Z[\frac{1}{2}]$-coefficients) of a complex of Thom spectra (of related vector bundles).
 Under this identification, $R$ corresponds to the cohomology of the space $BT$, where $T$ is a torus of finite rank $r$, with classifying space denoted by $BT$.
-We will also show that the complex $F(\tilde{\sigma})$ depends only on the underlying braid group element and not on the presentation (see theorem \ref{quasi}).
+We will also show that the complex $F_\bullet(\tilde{\sigma})$ depends only on the underlying braid group element and not on the presentation (see theorem \ref{quasi}).
 In addition, this independence of presentation is achieved by a zig-zag of maps induced by the Bott-Samelson resolutions.

-One can find other enrichments of the category of Soergel bimodules in various topological categories (see \cite{WW}).
-These enrichments tend to be in characteristic zero.
-The value of our enrichment however is best demonstrated in the following observations which make no assumption to any particular characteristic.
+Working modulo an odd prime $p$, the complex $F_\bullet(\tilde{\sigma})$ therefore supports the action of the reduced Steenrod algebra $\mathcal{A}_p$ (definition \ref{redSteenrod}).
+Next, we consider the Koszul resolution (see definition \ref{CHH}) that computes the Hochschild homology: